RABBITS -- I. The crucial role of nuclear star formation in driving the coalescence of supermassive black hole binaries: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for helpful comments.
 SL, DI, PHJ, FPR, and RJW acknowledge the support by the European Research Council via ERC Consolidator Grant KETJU (no. 818930).
 PHJ and JMH acknowledge the support by the Academy of Finland grant no. 339127.
+SL also acknowledges the supports by the National Natural Science Foundation of China (NSFC) grant (No. 11988101) and the K. C. Wong Education Foundation.
 TN acknowledges support from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy -- EXC-2094 -- 390783311 from the DFG Cluster of Excellence ``ORIGINS''.
 AR acknowledges the support of the University of Helsinki Research Foundation.
 The numerical simulations used computational resources provided by the CSC -- IT Center for Science, Finland.
 This research has made use of NASA’s Astrophysics Data System.
 We gratefully thank the developers of the open-source \textsc{python} packages that were used in the data analysis of this work, including \textsc{matplotlib} \citep{Hunter2007}, \textsc{numpy} \citep{Harris2020}, \textsc{scipy} \citep{Virtanen2020}, \textsc{astropy} \citep{astropy2013,astropy2018,astropy2022}, and \textsc{pygad} \citep{Rottgers2020}.